 Emeritus Bishop Luc Juliannus Matthys was appointed to the Diocese of Armidale in 1999.
 He was born in Belgium in 1935 and became a priest in South Africa in 1961.
-He moved to the Archdiocese of Melbourne, served in several parishes before becoming Dean of the Melbourne Cathedral.
+He moved to the Archdiocese of Melbourne, served in several parishes.
 Bishop Matthys retired in 2011 and died on 26th January, 2021 in Tamworth.
 He is buried in the Cathedral grounds.

 Bishop Kevin Michael Manning was born in Coolah in 1933.
 Bishop Manning was appointed Bishop in 1991, making history by being the first to receive episcopal ordination and be installed in the one ceremony at the Cathedral on a snowy winters day.
 He was appointed Bishop of Parramatta in 1997 and retired in 2010.